TFLORES318/EventTrackerProject/README.md

 Every year, I set a goal for myself to read two books a month.
 This program will be useful to keep track of the books read and also is a good sharing source if someone needs book recommendations.

-There are many ways to filter the books based on your wants and more can be built upon suggestion.
+There are many ways to filter the books based on what is being searched.

 - This program contains one entity - Book which has a total of 13 fields
 <p align="center"> <img src="https://i.imgur.com/jBxn2Gi.png"> </p>

+- The inserts of the Book Table were populated in MySQL Workbench.

 - There is also a Book Controller, Book Service and Service Impl and Book Repository that extends JPA Repository for access of various CRUD operations.

+- Hibernate and JPA are integrated with Spring Boot for this project to build the back-end.

 ## API Endpoints